richardanaya/hypershape/README.md

 * Physical-based rendering (PBR) as the standard standard aesthetic
 * HTTPS, WebSocket, WebRTC agnostic but REST conforming
 * JWT is metaverse avatar identity ( See [JMT](https://github.com/richardanaya/vrmx/blob/main/README.md#json-metaverse-token-jmt) )
+* Behavior is declarative and processed soley by vrmx, script elements should not be allowed.

 ## Vision